AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/about-image-video-profiles.md

 -->

 **To reprocess Dynamic Media assets in a folder**:
-1. In AEM, from the Assets page, navigate to a folder of Dynamic Media assets that has an Image Profile or a Video Profile assigned to it and for which you want to apply the **Scene7: Reprocess Asset** workflow,
+1. In Adobe Experience Manager, from the Assets page, navigate to a folder of Dynamic Media assets that has an Image Profile or a Video Profile assigned to it and for which you want to apply the **Scene7: Reprocess Asset** workflow,

     Folders that have an Image Profile or a Video Profile already assigned to it are indicated by the display of the profile's name directly below the folder name in Card View.